Sandy Walsh: Yokohama F. Marinos

 On 9 February 2025, J1 League club Yokohama F. Marinos announced the signing of Walsh.
 He made his debut on 19 February 2025 as a starter in a match AFC Champions League Elite against Shanghai Port.

 Buriram United

 On 19 August 2025, Buriram United officially introduced Walsh as their new player.

+Persib Bandung

+On 2 July 2026, Persib Bandung announced the recruitment of Walsh with a 3-year contract period.
+Walsh then chose the number 6 as his squad number, which was previously used by Robi Darwis within the same club.